Event-Triggered Distributed Estimation With Decaying Communication Rate: Numerical Simulations

 Under the above setting, we conduct a Monte Carlo experiment with $M_0=100$ runs for Algorithm \ref{alg:A} with $\alpha_i(t)=t^{-0.7}$, and $f_{i}(t)=t^{-0.5}$ for $i=1,2,\dots,7$.
 To evaluate the mean-square error, we define

 where $x_i^j(t)$ is the estimate of $\theta$ by sensor $i$ at time $t$ in the $j$-th run.
 The simulation results are provided in FIG.~\ref{fig_instants}.
 From FIG.~\ref{fig:times2}, the average estimate of all sensors is asymptotically convergent to the true parameter vector.
 The event-triggered communication triggering instants of sensors 1, 2, 4, and 7 are provided in FIG.~\ref{fig:times}, where we can see less and less communications occur as time goes on.
 The communication rate is 0.08 in the interval $t=[0,1000]\cap \mathbb{N}$.
 The dynamics of the communication rate in the given interval is provided in FIG.~\ref{fig:rate}, where the communication rate remains to be 1 from $t=1$ to $t=30$ meaning that sensors persistently communicate with each other.
 This is because at the initial time, much informative data can be used to update the sensor estimates.
 As time goes on, the communication rate is tending to zero, since sensors only transmits informative data which is becoming less.
 Moreover, in order to illustrate the convergence rate of the communication rate, we provide the dynamics of $(t-30)^{-0.45}$ for $t>30$.
 From FIG.~\ref{fig:rate}, the communication rate asymptotically decays to zero faster than $(t-30)^{-0.45}$, corresponding to the results in Theorem \ref{thm_rate}.
-The mean-square convergence of the algorithm is illustrated in FIG.~\ref{fig:error_ms}, corresponding to Theorem \ref{thm_mean_square_convergence}.
+The mean-square convergence of the algorithm is illustrated in FIG.~\ref{fig:error_ms}, corresponding to Theorem~\ref{thm_mean_square_convergence}. {Moreover, by choosing three triggering thresholds, i.e., $f_i(t)=t^{-0.8},t^{-0.6},t^{-0.4}$, we provide Fig.~\ref{fig_thresholds} for illustrating the influence of triggering threshold to communication rate and MSE.
+From this figure, for the threshold with a faster decreasing speed, the corresponding communication rate decays more slowly, while the MSE decays more quickly.
+This indicates that the threshold leads to a tradeoff between communication rate and MSE, corresponding to Remark~\ref{rem_tradeoff}. }